-The function of the Reception Desk is to respond directly to the walk-in students in any general questions.
+The Reception Desk responds directly to the walk-in students in any general questions.
 The desk is also helping students to ease any procedures that they may face difficulty with in addition to trying to find the best solutions to complicated problems that need study and follow-ups.

-The Reception Desk is located in the Admission and Registration building in the ground Floor.
+The Reception Desk is located in the Admission and Registration building, on the ground Floor.